Jordan Turcotte: Owner / Director of Training

 A professional firefighter, Jordan has real-life emergency experience and insights to share.
 Watching students discover their skills and develop confidence fuels his passion for teaching.
 He also enjoys the opportunity to visit new places and meet new people.
 He recently taught in Nunavut, sharing his knowledge in communities in the far north.

-When not putting out fires, or teaching, Jordan enjoys traveling, camping, and catching a Sens home game.
+When not putting out fires, or teaching, Jordan enjoys traveling, camping, playing guitar and spending time with his two kids Grace and Jack.

 Amanda’s small-town charm and compassion are evident in her bedside manner as a nurse.
 Born and raised in the Ottawa Valley, she completed a double major in psychology and sociology at the University of New Brunswick.
 She then headed west to the University of Calgary for nursing school.
 At the same time, she participated in the Heart and Stroke Foundation Community Outreach programs.
 And still found time to perfect her skiing!